 As long as the tortoise comes from a similar natural habitat and environment to a bearded dragon, they can live successfully together for many years.

+Will a bearded dragon eat a gecko?
 Bearded dragons can live with other reptiles of similar size and from dry, hot environments if there is enough space.
 Male bearded dragons should NEVER be placed with another male, and it’s still recommended bearded dragons be kept alone.